The CV Store | Your first step to a better career

 Where can I get more advice?

 • The Advisory, Conciliation and Arbitration Service (Acas): 08457 474747.
 Acas has also produced a Code of Practice that offers employers practical advice on how to deal with disciplinary matters in a ‘fair’ way.
-This can be found here.

 • Your local Citizens Advice Bureau.